delingren/synaptics_touchpad/README.md

 * Cursor movements.
 * Left click and right click (with two fingers).
 * Two-finger scrolling.
-* Make a housing for it.
+* Make an enclosure with a USB-C connector.

 Status:
 * Everything listed above is fully implemented.
 * No rigorous testing has been done.
 * Some basic error handling is done.
 * I have no problem using it as a daily drive.
-* Housing is not done yet.
-I want to use a USB-C connector.
-My dev board is micro USB.
-I need to either get a USB-C dev board (such as Elite-C) or a USB-C breakout PCB.

 Most laptop touchpads are made by Synaptics.
 They usually use a PS/2 interface.
 By default (i.e. without any special drivers), they can usually simulate a regular PS/2 mouse.
 I.e. they can report finger movements and button clicks.
 But that's about it.
 They don't support more sophisticated gestures we normally find on laptops.
 To achieve those gestures, we need to implement proprietary but published (with some caveats) Synaptics protocols, documented in [Synaptics PS/2 TouchPad Interfacing Guide](touchpad_RevB.pdf).